vwillcox/GU_WeatherClock/README.md

 ![Example](IMG20231203143608~2-EDIT.jpg)

 # Usage
-Upload everything to your Galactic Unicorn (Using Thony or your choice of tools)
+Upload everything (example example images) to your Galactic Unicorn (Using Thony or your choice of tools)

 Edit ```main.py```